As promised in my last post, this post will be about the Diamond DA42.

 Despite what some might think, all passenger aircraft are fully capable of flying with one engine down, and that is also the case with the DA42.

 2. The joystick

 The Diamond is operated with a joystick, this is something that brings a different feeling compared to the Cessna - it is important to be calm in your movements when flying the Diamond as the joystick makes the aircraft more sensitive.

 3. The Canopy

-The canopy might be one of the main reasons as to why I have glanced at the DA42 since the start of my flight training.
+The canopy might be one of the main reasons why I have glanced at the DA42 since the start of my flight training.
 Entering the cockpit and closing the canopy just like Tom Cruise in Top Gun is something I have always wanted to try ;)

-Jokes aside, the canopy is great when flying visually, but it is not ideal for rainy conditions, when entering or exiting the aircraft you need to be quick so that the interior and instruments does not soak with water.
+Jokes aside, the canopy is great when flying visually, but it is not ideal for rainy conditions, when entering or exiting the aircraft you need to be quick so that the interior and instruments do not soak with water.